ML-Nagpur/Cool-Notebooks/CONTRIBUTING.md

 ### How to Contribute

 1. Create a issue regrading your contribution.
+2. Don't create PR before the issue gets assigned to you.
 1. **Fork the Repository:**
 Click on the "Fork" button at the top right to create your copy of the repository.